danielsobrado/CCDAK-Exam-Questions/Topic/README.md

 - **Scalability**: The `partition` count of a topic influences how data is distributed across the cluster and impacts parallel processing capabilities.
 - **Data Consistency**: The `acks` setting affects how producers receive acknowledgments from brokers, impacting data consistency guarantees.
 - **Order Guarantee:** Kafka guarantees that any consumer of a given topic-partition will always read that partition's events in exactly the same order as they were written.
+  - If maintaining strict order within a partition is critical, set max.in.flight.requests.per.connection to 1.
+This ensures that while a message is retrying, no other messages can be sent that might overtake the retried message.
+(Unless `enable.idempotence` is enabled, as it prevents message reordering caused by retries.)
 - **Partition-Specific Order:** Order is guaranteed only within a partition, not across partitions.
+  - Repartitioning can disrupt the order of messages in Kafka, primarily because it changes the way records are assigned to partitions.
 - **Variable Message Count:** Partitions do not need to have the same number of messages.
 - **Partition-Specific Offsets:** Offsets only have meaning within a specific partition.
 - **Data Retention:** Messages are kept only for a limited time in Kafka, with the default being one week.